doctrine/phpcr-odm/README.markdown

 * (very) basic CRUD is implemented
 * metadata reading implemented for annotations
-* there is a symfony2 bundle available in symfony core.
+* there is a symfony2 bundle available at https://github.com/symfony-cmf/DoctrinePHPCRBundle

-Todo
+TODO
 ----

 * implement the relations (children, parent, references). see https://github.com/doctrine/phpcr-odm/pull/4
 * use the mixin phpcr:alias instead of the _doctrine_alias property. see https://github.com/doctrine/phpcr-odm/pull/4
-* fix the tests that fail
 * fix tests to only depend on PHPCR but not on any Jackalope specific classes
+* improve event listener markup doc.

 Notes
 -----